Farmers lift blockades on rail tracks in Punjab | Headlines

 The protesting farmers had been demanding a complete farm loan waiver, compensation to the families of those who died during the year-long anti-farm laws stir and withdrawal of criminal cases slapped against them.

+After a discussion with the KMSC, Chief Minister Channi decided to extend a relief of Rs 17,000 per acre to the Basmati growers whose crops have been substantially damaged due to hailstorm during the past Kharif season.

-KMSC state general secretary Sarwan Singh Pandher on Tuesday said they have decided to postpone their 'rail roko' agitation after a meeting with the Punjab chief minister.
+Following this assurance by the chief minister, the KMSC announced postponing its 'rail roko' agitation, according to an official release.
+KMSC state general secretary Sarwan Singh Pandher said they have decided to postpone their 'rail roko' agitation after the meeting with the chief minister.

 The next round of meeting to discuss their demands with the chief minister will be held on January 4, said Pandher.